inasafe/inasafe-doc/docs/source/training/intermediate/osm/306-editing-wiki-osm.rst

   reserved for caption and table row respectively.
 - A line with the first two characters '\|}' indicating the end of a table.

-It is good practise and increases readability to use a space as second/third character, thus avoiding any ambiguity.
+It is good practise and increases readability to use a space as the second/third character, thus avoiding any ambiguity.

 **Example wiki source**
 ::